pagoba94/pagoba94/README.md

 # <p align="center">Hi there 👋, my name is Paula Gonzalez. </p>
 ## <p align="center"> I'm a Data Analyst </p>

-- 🎓 Currently pursuing a full-time Data Analytics Bootcamp at Iron Hack.
+- 🎓 Currently pursuing a full-time Data Analytics Bootcamp at Ironhack.
 - 🔎 Open to new opportunities within the DA/BI field.

 <div id="badges">